OWASP/owasp-summit-2017/Participants/Adrian-Winckles.md

 (add info, links, blogs, twitter, bio, what would like to see at the summit)

-* Adrian is proposing a new project Software Defined Everything (SDx) and Application Security for the Summit
+* Adrian is proposing two new project's for the Summit -> "Software Defined Everything (SDx) and Application Security" -> "New Application Security Undergrad and Postgrad Standards"